soufianemoutei/InSight/_posts/2017-11-21-architecture.md

 <div class="col-xs-12 col-sm-4 col-md-4 col-lg-4">
 <div class="feature-icon"><i class="fa fa-flash fa-2x"></i></div>
 <div class="feature-title">The sensors</div>
 <p class="feature-body">InSight uses four sensors that help it to be self-aware of its movement.
 The gyro and the compass sensor help InSight to know its position.
-The sonar sensor represents the eyes of InSight that show it where are obstacles so it can avoid bumping into them.
+The sonar sensor represents the eyes of InSight that show it where obstacles are, so it can avoid bumping into them.
 InSight can make difference between movable and non-movable obstacles thanks to the sonar and the color sensors.</p>
 </div>

 <div class="col-xs-12 col-sm-4 col-md-4 col-lg-4">